 This year’s list of the best burgers in America spans the country, from sea to shining sea.

 Recipe of the day

-We then divided these burgers up by region, and compiled a survey which was then taken by a panel of 50 noted writers, journalists, bloggers, and culinary authorities from across the country, asking them to vote for their favorites, limited to the ones that they’ve tried.
-We tallied the results, and the 101 burgers that received the most votes are the ones you’ll find here today.
+We divided these burgers by region and compiled a survey that was taken by a panel of 70 noted writers, journalists, bloggers, and other culinary authorities from across the country, among them Hamburger America author George Motz, along with the knowledgeable Daily Meal staff, City Editors, and contributors.
+Participants were asked to vote for their favorites, limiting themselves to places they’ve actually visited.
+We tallied the results, and the 101 burgers that received the most votes are the ones you’ll find in this story.

 Be a Part of the Conversation

 Join the Daily Meal's Community and Share your Thoughts